SatDump/SatDump/docs/Building-Windows.md

 # Building on Windows
+**These instructions and scripts assume you will be using Microsoft Visual Studio 2022**.
 Building SatDump on Windows requires Microsoft Visual Studio 2019 or greater.
-These instructions are assuming you use Visual Studio 2022.
+If you are using another version of Visual Studio, update `scripts\Build.ps1` as necessary.

+Compilation is currently only available for 64-bit Windows.

-On install, set Visual Studio up for use with:
+**On install, set Visual Studio up for use with:**
 - Desktop development with C++
 - Under "Individual components", install "Git for Windows" as well.

 ![image](https://github.com/JVital2013/goestools-win/assets/24253715/396cc01e-f35d-46ca-b2b4-e240170068de)

-**These instructions and scripts assume you will be using Microsoft Visual Studio 2022**.
-If you are using another version of Visual Studio, update `scripts\Build.ps1` as necessary.

 ## Automated PowerShell Build Instructions
 Using the automated PowerShell build scripts is the easiest way to build SatDump on Windows.